Ranjeet Kumar Dass

 Ranjeet Kumar Dass (born 1 December 1965) is an Indian politician and journalist from Assam.
-He has been the Minister of Panchayat and Rural Development, Food and Civil Supplies, and Consumer Affairs, Government of Assam in the Himanta Biswa Sarma ministry since 2021.
-He is a member of the Assam Legislative Assembly from the Bharatiya Janata Party representing Patacharkuchi since 2021 and Sorbhog from 2011 to 2021.
+He is currently serving as the Speaker of Assam Legislative Assembly.
+He was the Minister of Panchayat and Rural Development, Food and Civil Supplies, and Consumer Affairs, Government of Assam in the first Himanta Biswa Sarma ministry since 2021.
+He is a member of the Assam Legislative Assembly from the Bharatiya Janata Party representing Bhowanipur–Sorbhog since 2026 and Patacharkuchi from 2021 to 2026 and Sorbhog from 2011 to 2021.
 He was elected as Speaker of the Assam Legislative Assembly from 2016 to 2017.
 He became a member of the BJP in 1992.
 From 2011 to 2016, he was the deputy leader of the BJP in the Assam Legislative Assembly.

 He served as the BJP Assam state unit president from 2016 to 2021.